What is a stress fracture of the navicular?

 How does a stress fracture of the navicular happen?

-Stress fractures of the tibia result from an imbalance between bone formation and bone resorption (removal).
+Stress fractures of the navicular result from an imbalance between bone formation and bone resorption (removal).
 Weight-bearing activities such as running or dancing increase the stresses on the navicular bone in the keystone position of the arch, causing its bone turnover to increase.
 This is necessary for it to live up to your demands on it.

 If stress is put on the navicular, areas of the bone can become damaged.
 These damaged areas of bone are then resorped (removed) and replaced with new bone.
 If the new bone formation is slower than the resorption (removal) of the old bone, weak points occur at areas of stress within the navicular.
 An area of weakness in the bone can develop into a stress fracture if the weak area of the navicular is repeatedly stressed.